viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 cards without specifying the Card Type (i.e `[card1, card2]`), that means that the test cases uses a Parameterized Test that uses all the different Card Types into a list of two different Cards and performs _Parameterized Tests_ based on it.
-This Parameterized Testing are grouped as:
+This Parameterized Testing is grouped as:

 * `[CardType.NORMAL, CardType.ATTACK]`
 * `[CardType.DEFUSE, CardType.SKIP]`